 - The option to create exportable data for advanced analysis, such as comparing driver consumption patterns, examining vehicle fuel efficiency, and identifying inefficient routes.

-- Monitoring systems that catch suspicious fuel transactions and hold drivers accountable, reducing the risk of fuel fraud.
+- Monitoring systems that identify and communicate uncommon scenarios and catch suspicious fuel transactions and hold drivers accountable, reducing the risk of fuel fraud.

 2. Communicate Early and Often

 Clear communication between fleet managers and drivers is both time and cost efficient.